cherrero42/BootCamp-Cybersecurity/arachnida/README.md

   ./spider [-rlpS] URL
 ```

-•Option -r : recursively downloads the images in a URL received as a parameter.
+• Option -r : recursively downloads the images in a URL received as a parameter.

-•Option -r -l [N] : indicates the maximum depth level of the recursive download.
+• Option -r -l [N] : indicates the maximum depth level of the recursive download.

 If not indicated, it will be 5.

-•Option -p [PATH] : indicates the path where the downloaded files will be saved.
+• Option -p [PATH] : indicates the path where the downloaded files will be saved.

 If not specified, ./data/ will be used.